 |<<back to top>>|

 Kansas Comprehensive Grants are available to needy Kansas residents enrolled full-time at eighteen private colleges and universities located in Kansas, the six state universities, and Washburn University.
 The Kansas Legislature provides limited assistance to financially needy students.
 To be considered you must complete and submit the FAFSA, listing one or more eligible colleges in the FAFSA.
 The priority receipt deadline is April 1 so the completed FAFSA should be mailed by March 15.
-The funding level allows about 1 in 3 eligible students to be assisted with award amounts ranging from $200-$3,000 at the private institutions and $100-$1,100 at the public institutions.
+The funding level allows approximately 1 in 3 eligible students to be assisted with award amounts ranging from $200-$3,000 at the private institutions and $100-$1,100 at the public institutions.